Photo courtesy of Annika Haas

 University Child Development School, Seattle, Washington

-Numerous private collections in at least fifteen countries
+Numerous private collections in at least twenty-two countries